milesj/shapeshifter/README.md

 #### Arrays

-An `array` is a compound type that supports a list of value types.
+An `array` is a dynamic list of values, with the type of the value defined by the `valueType` property.
-The contents of the array can be defined using the `valueType` property, which is its own type definition.

 ```json
 "messages": {